5Stygian/Rougelite/README.md

 ## Contributing

 You can contribute by making a branch and adding your changes.
 Here is the criterea for contributing:
-- Use a tab size of 8 spaces
+- Use a tab size of 8 spaces.
-- Provide comments briefly explaining what your code does
+- Provide comments briefly explaining what your code does.
-- Use snake case or ALLCAPS when naming variables
+- Use snake case or ALLCAPS when naming variables.
-    - If the variable is an asset, use lowercase
+    - If the variable is an asset, use lowercase.
-- Feel free to credit yourself in your code.
-It's your code after all
+- Creddit yourself in the code you write.
-- When creating an asset that needs a big title (like on the menu screen), use the slant font from the ASCII text generator linked below
+- When creating an asset that needs a big title (like on the menu screen), use the slant font from the ASCII text generator linked below.

 ## To Do List